-As of June 30, 2020, our cash and cash equivalents were \$9.8 million.
-We estimate our existing cash and cash equivalents, together with the net proceeds of our planned financings, will be sufficient to fund our operations until approximately the first quarter of 2022.
+As of March 31, 2020 and June 30, 2019, our cash and cash equivalents were \$11.4 million and \$15.7 million, respectively.
+We estimate that the net proceeds from this offering will be approximately \$\frac{1}{2}\$ million (\$\frac{1}{2}\$ million assuming the full exercise of the underwriter's option to purchase additional common stock), assuming a public offering price of \$\frac{1}{2}\$ per share, the last reported sale price of our common stock on the Nasdaq Capital Market on \$\frac{1}{2}\$, 2020, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and assuming we sell only shares of common stock in this offering.
+We estimate that these net proceeds, together with our existing cash and cash equivalents, will be sufficient to fund our operations until approximately the first quarter of 2022.
 However, our operating plan may change as a result of many factors currently unknown to us, and we may need to seek additional funds sooner than planned, through public or private equity or debt financings, government grants or other third-party funding, strategic alliances and licensing arrangements or a combination of these approaches.
 In addition, because the length of time and activities associated with successful development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 In any event, we will require additional capital to obtain regulatory approval for our product candidates and to commercialize any product candidates that receive regulatory approval.